TAKE A LOOK-Detroit's bankruptcy filing

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

 Detroit filed for the largest municipal bankruptcy in U.S. history on July 18.
 It marked a new low for a city that was the cradle of the U.S. automotive industry.
 A U.S. bankruptcy court judge on Wednesday dealt a blow to Detroit's public employee unions and pension funds opposed to the city's bankruptcy filing by suspending legal challenges in Michigan state courts while he reviews the city's petition for protection from creditors.
-MOST RECENT STORIES > Detroit manager scores first win over unions in bankruptcy bid > Detroit area's battle with blight may be key to survival > History offers few happy endings for Detroit to follow > 'No Bailout': Senators look to pre-empt U.S. aid to Detroit > Detroit Windsor Tunnel operator files for bankruptcy > Detroit bankruptcy judge finally gets his big case EARLIER STORIES > For Detroit, all roads probably lead to bankruptcy court > Despite mutual dislike, Michigan may need Detroit > Detroit bankruptcy could change view of GO bonds -Fitch > Bankrupt Detroit's downtown renaissance; a trickle of hope > In Detroit's ruin, law firms see land of new opportunity > Bankrupt Detroit cannot wait for federal cavalry -city manager > Retirees could bear brunt of Detroit bankruptcy > Detroit unlikely to make general obligation bond payments > Residents wary as Detroit faces uncertain future in bankruptcy > Detroit raced to file bankruptcy ahead of move to block it > Detroit files for bankruptcy, stage set for court fight FACTBOX/TIMELINE > Detroit's outstanding liabilities > Detroit bankruptcy was years in the making > Top 20 investment fund firms with biggest exposure > Recent U.S. municipal bankruptcies > A brief history of Detroit's fiscal problems > Reaction to Detroit's bankruptcy DOCUMENTS > Detroit's bankruptcy filing r.reuters.com/tuj79t > Emergency manager's letter to governor r.reuters.com/qyj79t > Emergency manager's declaration to court r.reuters.com/wyj79t > Financial restructuring adviser's declaration r.reuters.com/xyj79t > Operational restructuring adviser's declaration r.reuters.com/zyj79t > Twenty largest creditors: r.reuters.com/bak79t COLUMNS > Detroit and the importance of failure: James Saft > Bankruptcy in Detroit: new precedents may be set > Bankruptcy isn't radical enough to save Detroit > Detroit bankruptcy has lesson for euro zone GRAPHICS > Chapter 9 municipal bankruptcy filings since 1980 link.reuters.com/faj79t > Map showing median income in Detroit link.reuters.com/zyh79t > Detroit population and unemployment rates link.reuters.com/vyk79t > Urban flight and fewer manufacturing jobs since 2001 link.reuters.com/nyp79t VIDEO > Motor City drives into bankruptcy court: reut.rs/195GBUQ > Selloff post-Detroit filing spells opportunity: reut.rs/16Oetzs > Detroit bankruptcy press conference: reut.rs/152w8VZ > S&P cuts Detroit's GOs to junk on bankruptcy filing: reut.rs/16ObRSa (Editing by Leslie Gevirtz, Lisa Shumaker and Tim Dobbyn)
+MOST RECENT STORIES > Detroit manager scores first win over unions in bankruptcy bid > Judge proposes mediator for toughest disputes > Detroit bankruptcy judge finally gets his big case > For Detroit, all roads probably lead to bankruptcy court > Michigan court stays challenges to Detroit bankruptcy filing > Despite mutual dislike, Michigan may need Detroit > Detroit bankruptcy could change view of GO bonds -Fitch > Bankrupt Detroit's downtown renaissance; a trickle of hope EARLIER STORIES > In Detroit's ruin, law firms see land of new opportunity > Bankrupt Detroit cannot wait for federal cavalry -city manager > Retirees could bear brunt of Detroit bankruptcy > Detroit unlikely to make general obligation bond payments > Residents wary as Detroit faces uncertain future in bankruptcy > Detroit raced to file bankruptcy ahead of move to block it > Detroit files for bankruptcy, stage set for court fight FACTBOX/TIMELINE > Detroit's outstanding liabilities > Detroit bankruptcy was years in the making > Top 20 investment fund firms with biggest exposure > Recent U.S. municipal bankruptcies > A brief history of Detroit's fiscal problems > Reaction to Detroit's bankruptcy DOCUMENTS > Detroit's bankruptcy filing r.reuters.com/tuj79t > Emergency manager's letter to governor r.reuters.com/qyj79t > Emergency manager's declaration to court r.reuters.com/wyj79t > Financial restructuring adviser's declaration r.reuters.com/xyj79t > Operational restructuring adviser's declaration r.reuters.com/zyj79t > Twenty largest creditors: r.reuters.com/bak79t COLUMNS > Detroit and the importance of failure: James Saft > Bankruptcy in Detroit: new precedents may be set > Bankruptcy isn't radical enough to save Detroit > Detroit bankruptcy has lesson for euro zone GRAPHICS > Chapter 9 municipal bankruptcy filings since 1980 link.reuters.com/faj79t > Map showing median income in Detroit link.reuters.com/zyh79t > Detroit population and unemployment rates link.reuters.com/vyk79t > Urban flight and fewer manufacturing jobs since 2001 link.reuters.com/nyp79t VIDEO > Motor City drives into bankruptcy court: reut.rs/195GBUQ > Selloff post-Detroit filing spells opportunity: reut.rs/16Oetzs > Detroit bankruptcy press conference: reut.rs/152w8VZ > S&P cuts Detroit's GOs to junk on bankruptcy filing: reut.rs/16ObRSa (Editing by Leslie Gevirtz, Lisa Shumaker and Tim Dobbyn)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan